-Library books are available in two formats: traditional printed books or electronic books (also known as e-books).
+Library books are available in two formats: traditional print books or electronic books (also known as e-books).
 Irrespective of format, all books have a number of standard features.
 Understanding these features will help you find content relevant to your studies.
 Often you will not be expected to read a single book cover to cover but rather navigate several books and extract relevant information.

 Still confused?
-Don't worry, just contact us if you can't find what you are looking for - don't forget we are here to help!
+Don't worry, just ask at one of the Enquiry Desks if you can't find a book - don't forget we are here to help!

 Print reading list books in heavy demand are kept in the Short Loan Collection on the ground floor of the McClay Library.
 Library Search will tell you if a book is in the Short Loan Collection and whether it has a 2 Night or 7 Night loan period.